thkrts/onlinebanking/README.md

 # onlinebanking
-A fullstack project developed using java,springboot and angular JS.
+A fullstack project developed using java,springboot and angular JS